 Poster, Stefan Sagmeister, AIGA Program, Detroit, 1999

-This is a poster.
+This is a Poster.
 It was designed by Martin Woodtli and the art director was Stefan Sagmeister and photographed by Tom Schierlitz.
-It is dated 1999 and we acquired it in 2000.
+It is dated 1999.
 Its medium is offset lithograph on paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Stefan Sagmeister is one of the most exciting graphic designers working today.
 This design is part of a group of objects proposed for acquisition that represents some of his best work from the mid-1990s to the present (2000).

 Sagmeister was born in Austria and studied design in Austria and New York.
 He worked for Leo Burnett in Hong Kong and for M& Co. in New York before establishing his own New York-based firm in 1993.
 Since the mid-1990s, Sagmeister has been in demand as a CD cover designer due to his innovative aesthetic sensibility.
 His design work for the music industry has been recognized with both Grammy awards and design awards and is highly regarded by his clients (including Mick Jagger, Aerosmith, Lou Reed, Pat Metheny, and David Byrne) and the public.
 He has designed books with Lou Reed and David Byrne and, currently, is working on a book about his own work called Made You Look (to be published by Booth-Clibborn in March 2001).